Americans Are Generally Skeptical Of Government, But Want It To Intervene In A Crisis

 What is the purpose of having White House News Conferences when the Lamestream Media asks nothing but hostile questions, & then refuses to report the truth or facts accurately.
 They get record ratings, & the American people get nothing but Fake News.
 Not worth the time & effort!— Donald J. Trump (@realDonaldTrump) April 25, 2020

-It remains to be seen whether the briefings return to their normal form Monday.
+It remains to be seen whether the briefings return to their normal form Monday, though one is on the schedule as per usual for 5 p.m.
+ET.

 Quotation of the weekend: